 Hydraulic rowers are inexpensive, smaller in size, and quieter than other rower types.
 That being said, they’re not the best choice for intermediate or advanced users.

 To generate resistance, hydraulic machines use pistons.
-You won’t get the same smooth rowing feel that you would get with an air or water rower, but it will offer a challenge that will help you improve your fitness level.
+You won’t get the same smooth rowing feel that you would get with an air or water rowing machine, but it will offer a challenge that will help you improve your fitness level.
+Therefore if you are looking for a cheap rowing machine to have at home then a piston rowing machine may be the one for you.

 One of the most popular resistance types for home users, is the magnetic rowing machine.
 One of its major benefits is that it’s very quiet, but its compact design is also a crowd-pleaser.